Plant: Photosynthesis

-This means that they release oxygen into the atmosphere.
+This causes plants to release oxygen into the atmosphere.
 Green plants provide a substantial proportion of the world's molecular oxygen, alongside the contributions from photosynthetic algae and cyanobacteria.

+Plants that have secondarily adopted a parasitic lifestyle may lose the genes involved in photosynthesis and the production of chlorophyll.

 Growth and repair

 Growth is determined by the interaction of a plant's genome with its physical and biotic environment.
 Factors of the physical or abiotic environment include temperature, water, light, carbon dioxide, and nutrients in the soil.
 Biotic factors that affect plant growth include crowding, grazing, beneficial symbiotic bacteria and fungi, and attacks by insects or plant diseases.

 Frost and dehydration can damage or kill plants.
 Some plants have antifreeze proteins, heat-shock proteins and sugars in their cytoplasm that enable them to tolerate these stresses.
-Plants are continuously exposed to a range of physical and biotic stresses which cause DNA damage.
-Plants are able to tolerate and repair much of this damage.
+Plants are continuously exposed to a range of physical and biotic stresses which cause DNA damage, but they can tolerate and repair much of this damage.

 Reproduction

 Plants reproduce to generate offspring, whether sexually, involving gametes, or asexually, involving ordinary growth.
 Many plants use both mechanisms.